 Drugs?
 WWIII?
 World domination?
 Nah, let's give him jealous Daddy issues

 There's a euphoria surrounding going to the cinema to watch a Bond film that carries you through the worst of 007 flicks on the big screen.
 Hell, I even thought Die Another Day was a decent effort when I first went to see it.
-But I think by then, I was resigned to the notion that I'd never see a good Bond film post GoldenEye.
+But I think by then, I was resigned to the notion I'd never see a good Bond film post-GoldenEye.

 SPECTRE is one of those films you need to revisit at home once the hype and knee-jerk reactions have settled to gauge a proper opinion.
 From Sam Smith's high-pitched wailing to the foster-brother storyline, fans generally hate this film.
 Many are convinced it's one of the worst, if not the worst film in the entire franchise.

 The pre-titles sequence (PTS) set among Mexico's Day of the Dead is gripping.
 Celebrations continuing, despite a massive explosion, plus a CGI-d building tumbling down, is sloppy.
 I long for the days when they used to blow things up for real.

 With shades of For Your Eyes Only's PTS, the helicopter fight is edge-of-your-seat stuff.
 The titles sequence, hot on the heels of his work on Skyfall, is another beauty by Daniel Kleinman.